joncampbell123/dosbox-x/BUILD.md

 stock library.

-The modifications provide additional functions needed to improve DOSBox-X and fix many issues with keyboard input, window mangement, and display management that previously required terrible kludges within the DOSBox and DOSBox-X source code.
+The modifications provide additional functions needed to improve DOSBox-X and fix many issues with keyboard input, window management, and display management that previously required terrible kludges within the DOSBox and DOSBox-X source code.